Cray-HPE/docs-csm/install/configure_mellanox_spine_switch.md

 ## Configure User Access/Login/Application node port

-TODO  What is needed to configure UAN node port on Mellanox spine switch.
-Is this info from Aruba valid for use on Mellanox?

 - One connection will go to a NMN(VLAN2) access port, this is where the UAN will pxe boot and communicate with internal systems. (see SHCD for UAN cabling).
 - ONE OF THESE PORTS IS SHUTDOWN.